Asia for Visitors

 beach

-The classic tropical beach in front of the Westin Perdana.
+The classic tropical beach in front of the Westin Resort.

 The hotel has a total of three pools.
 The largest is a free-form but otherwise conventional pool.
 Near this is a smaller splash pool intended for children.
 Down closer to the beach, the third 'Ocean' pool is designed on two levels with large boulders and waterfalls between the two levels.
 The fountains spouting from a couple of boulders makes this a very cool and comfortable place to spend an afternoon.